publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch11/m__us_usc_t12_s1437.md

  __Guidelines for Asset Disposition__

     [Pub.
-L. 100–86, title IV, § 411][/us/pl/100/86/s411], Aug.
+L. 100–86, title IV][/us/pl/100/86/tIV], § 411, Aug.
 10, 1987, [101 Stat.
 620][/us/stat/101/620], which directed Federal Home Loan Bank Board to submit, not later than 6 months after Aug.
 10, 1987, to congressional committees a report containing appropriate new guidelines to prevent dumping of assets over which it had direct or indirect control and which the Board was to promulgate at end of such period, ceased to be effective on date that notice of completion of all net new borrowing by Financing Corporation is published in Federal Register (Mar.
 30, 1992).
 See [section 416 of Pub.
 L. 100–86][/us/pl/100/86/s416], set out as a Sunset and Savings Provision note under [section 1441 of this title][/us/usc/t12/s1441].

  __Expansion of Use of Underutilized Minority Thrift Institutions__

 [Pub.
-L. 100–86, title IV, § 412][/us/pl/100/86/s412], Aug.
+L. 100–86, title IV][/us/pl/100/86/tIV], § 412, Aug.
 10, 1987, [101 Stat.
 620][/us/stat/101/620], provided that:

 >     “(a)  __Consultation on Expanded Use__  __.—__